Baramulla: October 1947 atrocities during the First Kashmir War

 Pashtun tribesmen from Pakistan (guided and aided by Pakistani army regulars in civilian clothes) launched a campaign to seize the state on 22 October 1947.
 They moved along the Rawalpindi-Murree-Muzaffarabad-Baramulla Road; Muzaffarabad fell on 24 October 1947, and Baramulla was captured the following day.
 Jammu and Kashmir State Forces of Maharaja Hari Singh led by Brig.
 Rajendra Singh fought back at Uri from 22–23 October but could not stop the advance.

 In Baramulla, the advance slowed.
 Some tribesmen stopped to rape and kill Christian Missionary Nuns and nurses at St Joseph's Hospital in a looting spree.
-Thousands of Hindus and Sikhs were also killed and thousands of young women, girls and children were kidnapped and taken captive in the Mirpur and Rajouri areas of Jammu division.
+Thousands of Hindus and Sikhs were killed and thousands of young women, girls and children were kidnapped and taken captive.

 On the morning of 27 October, India airlifted troops from Delhi to the Srinagar airfield while the tribal forces were still at Baramulla.
 The population of Baramulla town had been decimated from 14,000 to just 1,000 by killing of men and kidnapping of girls and women; and the prosperous and thriving town had been reduced to smouldering ruins in just five days.
 The Indian army took control of Baramulla on 9 November 1947.